Establishing a Company in Saudi Arabia for Foreign Investors

 1. Limited Liability Company (LLC)

-A Limited Liability Company can be formed by one or more individuals or legal entities.
-The owners’ liability is confined to their capital contributions, meaning the company itself is responsible for its debts and obligations.
+A Limited Liability Company (LLC) is established by one or more individuals or legal entities, with ownership liability restricted to their capital contributions.
+The company assumes full responsibility for its debts and obligations.
 The minimum capital requirement for establishing an LLC is 500,000 Saudi Riyals.

 2. One-Person Limited Liability Company